xander2508/Notes/1. Recon/Port Scanning/Types.md

 ## Excessive SYN Flags

 Simply put, the adversary will send TCP SYN packets to the target ports.
 In the case where our port is open, our machine will respond with a SYN-ACK packet to continue the handshake, which will then be met by an RST from the attackers scanner.
 However, we can get lost in the RSTs here as our machine will respond with RST for closed ports.

-1. `SYN Scans` - In these scans the behavior will be as we see, however the attacker will pre-emptively end the handshake with the RST flag.
+1. `SYN Scans` - In these scans the behaviour will be as we see, however the attacker will pre-emptively end the handshake with the RST flag.
 2. `SYN Stealth Scans` - In this case the attacker will attempt to evade detection by only partially completing the TCP handshake.

 ## No Flags